wbieniec/controlled-plag-check/README.md

 For example, LCS(LOVES, SOLVE) is OVE, but also LVE; both are of length 3 and there is no longer common subsequence.

-In this application we work on token q-grams, rather than characters or single tokens.
+In this application we work on token _q_-grams, rather than characters or single tokens.

 ### MinHash
 Minhash is an efficient algorithm for calculating the similarity between two sets.
 It approximates the Jaccard similarity.

-The basic idea is to calculate, for each element of the set, M hash values obtained with M different (independent) hash functions, and the vector of M minima of those values over the whole set form asignature of the document (_sketch_).
+The basic idea is to calculate, for each element of the set, _M_ hash values obtained with _M_ different (independent) hash functions, and the vector of _M_ minima of those values over the whole set form a signature of the document (_sketch_).
-The element-wise similarity of the sketches approximates the similarity of compared documents.
+The element-wise similarity of the sketches stands for the similarity of compared documents.

 ### FracMinHash
 A weakness of MinHash is its inability to provide reliable estimation of set similarity when the sets forming a considered pair differ significantly in their size.